jonathanulco/laurakalbag-dot-com/content/posts/responsive-day-out/responsive-day-out.md

 This approach is far easier to manage than the BBC’s previous strategy of supporting a specific table of browsers, using graceful degradation to give a similar experience to all users.
 This was all easy enough when all browsers were free, uncomplicated and easy to test; where you could test most browsers on either a PC or Mac, but now you need to invest in an enormous array of devices to test on every browser.

 {{< figured caption="Tom Maslen demonstrating the BBC’s previous strategy of supporting a specific table of browsers" >}}
-  {{< imgsrcset command="Resize" class="wp-image-2729" alt="Tom Maslen demonstrating the BBC's previous strategy of supporting a specific table of browsers" original="/images/2013/04/browsercompatibility.jpg" >}}
+  {{< imgsrcset class="wp-image-2729" alt="Tom Maslen demonstrating the BBC's previous strategy of supporting a specific table of browsers" original="/images/2013/04/browsercompatibility.jpg" >}}
 {{< /figured >}}

 # More markup and code